molaux/sequelize-graphql-schema-builder/README.md

   languageId: JSON
   originalLanguageId: JSON
 }

+type FilmDefaultValue {
+  rentalDuration: Int!
+  rentalRate: String!
+  replacementCost: String!
+  rating: FilmratingEnumType!
+  lastUpdate: Date!
+}
 ```

-For each field, the provided object is the Sequelize validator.
+For each field of `validators`, the provided object is the corresponding Sequelize validator (Regex have to be quoted as strings to be compatible with `JSON`). `defaultValues` is only present if at least one field has default value.

 ## API